OpenAPITools/openapi-generator/samples/client/petstore/c/README.md

 Considering the test/source code which uses the API is written in main.c(respective api include is written and all objects necessary are defined and created)

-To compile main.c(considering the file is present in build folder) use following command -L - locaiton of the library(not required if cmake with normal installation is performed) -l library name
+To compile main.c(considering the file is present in build folder) use following command -L - location of the library(not required if cmake with normal installation is performed) -l library name
 ```bash
 gcc main.c -L. -lopenapi_petstore -o main
 ```
 Once compiled, you can run it with ``` ./main ```

-Note: You don't need to specify includes for models and include folder seperately as they are path linked.
+Note: You don't need to specify includes for models and include folder separately as they are path linked.
 You just have to import the api.h file in your code, the include linking will work.

 ## Documentation for API Endpoints